White Otter Castle

-White Otter Castle is an elaborate 3-storey log house built on the shore of White Otter Lake, about 35 km south of Ignace, Ontario, Canada, by James Alexander "Jimmy" McOuat.
+White Otter Castle is an elaborate 3-storey log house built on the shore of White Otter Lake, about 35 km south of Ignace, Ontario, Canada, by hermit, trapper, and fisher James Alexander "Jimmy" McOuat.
+It is an example of typical log house construction at the turn of the 19th and 20th century, but remarkable "because of the uniqueness or ingenuity of the methods by which [it] came into existence."

+Although within the Turtle River-White Otter Lake Provincial Park, the building is not recognized as a historic site.